nystudio107/craft-seomatic/README.md

 * **Automatic Render Enabled** - Controls whether SEOmatic will automatically render metadata on your pages.
 If you turn this off, you will need to manually render the metadata via `{{ seomatic.tag.render() }}`, `{{ seomatic.link.render() }}`, etc. You can selectively disable rendering via Twig with `{% do seomatic.config.renderEnabled(false) %}
 * **Sitemaps Enabled** - Controls whether SEOmatic will automatically render frontend sitemaps for your website.
 * **Environment** - The server environment, either `live`, `staging`, or `local`.
 If `devMode` is on, SEOmatic will override this setting to local Development.
 This setting controls whether certain things render; for instance only in the `live` production environment will Google Analytics and other tracking tags send analytics data.
 SEOmatic also automatically sets the `robots` tag to `none` for everything but the `live` production environment.
-* **Display Sidebar SEO Preview** - Controls whether to display the Google, Twitter, and Facebook social media previews in the sidebar on entry and category pages.
+* **Display Sidebar SEO Preview** - Controls whether to display the Google, Twitter, and Facebook social media previews in the sidebar on entry. category, and product pages.
 * **devMode `<title>` prefix** - If devMode is on, prefix the `<title>` with this string
 * **Separator Character** - The separator character to use for the `<title>` tag
 * **Max SEO Title Length** - The max number of characters in the <title> tag; anything beyond this will be truncated on word boundaries